ways/BlueDo/README.md

 # Requirements

-Needs bluetoothctl ~5.50 or newer.

 Use these system commands:

 * bluetoothctl
+* hcitool
 * loginctl
 * gsettings
-* amixer
+* amixer (if using mute)
-* playerctl
+* playerctl (if using pause)

+Version > 2.0 is only tested on Ubuntu 22.04 with GNOME.
-Only tested on Ubuntu 20.04-21.04 with GNOME.
+Version < 2.0 is only tested on Ubuntu 20.04-21.04 with GNOME.

 # Command line options